Ashcroft Arts Centre

-Ashcroft Arts Centre is a performing arts venue in Fareham, Hampshire.
-It is named after Dame Peggy Ashcroft, and opened by her in 1989, after being refurbished from its original use as a school.
+Ashcroft Arts Centre was a performing arts venue in Fareham, Hampshire.
+It was named after Dame Peggy Ashcroft, and opened by her in 1989, after being refurbished from its original use as a school.

-Since 2014, the arts centre has been operated by Hampshire Cultural Trust.
+From 2014, the arts centre was operated by Hampshire Cultural Trust.
+The centre is now closed.

 About

 The art centre comprises a 150-seat theatre, an art gallery, a dance studio, an art studio and a fully licensed café bar.
 It is funded by hire costs and ticketed events.